Para Commando by Deepak Surana: Book Review & Verdict

 Jasrotia’s posthumous award of the Ashok Chakra is treated as fact, not spectacle.
 The citation does not function as a dramatic high point but as a formal recognition of conduct already established through the narrative.
 The ethos of the Parachute Regiment and its guiding principle of Balidan appear consistently, not as rhetoric, but as an accepted professional reality within the unit.

 As a biography, Para Commando succeeds because it resists excess.
-It neither glorifies violence nor romanticises death.
+It neither glorifies violence nor romanticizes death.
 Instead, it documents the life of a professional soldier shaped by training, restraint, and loyalty to those beside him.
 The result is a record that feels credible, respectful, and enduring.

 This book will appeal to readers interested in Indian military history, Special Forces operations, and leadership under extreme pressure.
 It is also a reminder that behind every gallantry award lies years of discipline and a series of decisions made far from public view.